USEPA/emf/EMF/deploy/doc/guides/cost/ch3_control_measure_manager.md

 ### Viewing the References Tab for a Control Measure ###

 36\.
-Click on the References tab to see the data that are available from this tab ([Figure](#references_tab_of_view_control_measure_window)).
+Click on the References tab of the View Control Measure window to see the data that are available from this tab ([Figure](#references_tab_of_view_control_measure_window)).
 You will see a table with two columns.
 Each row in the table corresponds to a different "reference record" in the database.
 A reference record stores source and reference information that help create the control measure.

 ![References Tab of View Control Measure Window][references_tab_of_view_control_measure_window]